Autism Young Adults: Thriving Beyond Diagnosis

 Students with autism have the right to receive comprehensive transition services, and school districts are responsible for providing the supports they need to meet their goals after high school.
 Services available through the Individuals with Disabilities Education Act (IDEA) are not accessible once the student has graduated high school or aged out of the school system.
 Hence, it is crucial to set up these services while the student is still in the school system.

-In summary, building independence skills and utilizing transition planning tools are crucial steps in preparing autism young adults for the transition to adulthood.
+In summary, building independence skills and utilizing transition planning tools are crucial steps in preparing young adults with autism for the transition to adulthood.
 With the right supports and resources, individuals with autism can thrive beyond diagnosis and lead successful and fulfilling lives.

 Evidence-Based Practices